 Fee: £20 per entry, up to a maximum of three entries.

 Submissions: Professional digital images 300dpi x 8” high, Tiff or jpg, taken without mount, frame, or glass.
 Payment will be online via the official UK website: www.abba2018.wordpress.com, after which images are sent via WeTransfer to email@example.com.
 Details will be included with the final submission form sent to those artists who completed an intention to submit form.

 Shipping and Insurance: Exhibiting artists will provide their own insurance and this can normally be provided by SAA.
 Delivery details will be advised in the acceptance letter.

 Jurors: The exhibition will be juried by a prestigious team of professional artists, scientists, and curators.

 Judging: The paintings will be assessed according to scientific accuracy, aesthetic quality and artistic proficiency.
 It will be a two-phase process with the initially submitted paintings assessed digitally.
 From which 50 paintings will be chosen for the final stage of judging which will be framed and mounted.
 The judge’s decision is final.

 Notification: Artists will be informed of judging decisions via email by Friday 22nd December.
 The final stage will be judged in the week commencing 22 January 2018 from which the final 40 paintings will be chosen.
 Artists will be given final notification week commencing 29 January 2018.
 All artwork that is submitted must be available for the exhibition.

 Sales: Exhibiting artists work may be offered for sale but must stay on the wall until the end of the exhibition.
 There will be a 35% commission on all sales.

-Hanging rights: ABBA retains the right to refuse to hang work when received if framing is inadequate, the work is not shipped in adequately supportive packaging and has been damaged, or the quality of the artwork differs greatly from that represented by the submitted digital file.
+Hanging rights: ABBA retains the right to refuse to hang work when received if framing is inadequate, the work is not shipped in the correct supportive packaging and has been damaged, or the quality of the artwork differs greatly from that represented by the submitted digital file.